ottypes/json1/spec.md

 - Pick up subtree
 - Place subtree
-- Edit embedded object using another OT type.
+- Edit embedded object using an operation from another OT type.

 When you pick up a subtree, it can be placed somewhere else or it could be discarded.
-When you place a subtree, it can come from somewhere else or it could be an immediate literal value.
+When you place a subtree, it can come from somewhere else in the document or it could be an immediate literal value.

 The type is designed to contain other embedded OT documents (rich text documents or whatever).
 The subdocuments can be inserted, deleted or moved around the tree directly by the JSON type.
-If you want to edit subdocuments, you should use the document's own native OT methods.
+If you want to edit subdocuments themselves, you should embed the document's own native operation inside a JSON1 operation.

 ## Why?
 Advantages compared to JSON0